Discontent grows against AB InBev bonuses

-BRUSSELS/LONDON Discontent is building against executive bonuses totalling more than 1 billion euros (836 million pounds) at Anheuser-Busch InBev (ABI.BR) triggered when the brewer cut its huge debt two years ahead of target following the acquisition of the maker of Budweiser.
+BRUSSELS/LONDON, March 28 Discontent is building against executive bonuses totaling more than 1 billion euros ($1.33 billion) at Anheuser-Busch InBev triggered when the brewer cut its huge debt two years ahead of target following the acquisition of the maker of Budweiser.

 Executive options were set on how rapidly the world's biggest brewer could cut debt, and with the target now reached Chief Executive Carlos Brito is in line for a windfall of more than 100 million euros among 40 AB InBev executives set to benefit from the scheme.